High availability and site resilience

 Applies to: Exchange Server 2013

-Mailbox databases and the data they contain are one of the most critical components (perhaps the most critical component) of any Exchange organization.
-In Microsoft Exchange Server 2013, you can protect mailbox databases and the data they contain by configuring your mailbox databases for high availability and site resilience.
-Exchange 2013 reduces the cost and complexity of deploying a highly available and resilient messaging solution while providing higher levels of end-to-end availability and supporting large mailboxes.
-Building on the native replication capabilities and high availability architecture in Exchange 2010, Exchange 2013 enables customers of all sizes and in all segments to economically deploy a messaging continuity service in their organization.
+You can protect your Exchange Server 2013 mailbox databases and the data they contain by configuring your Mailbox servers and databases for high availability and site resilience.
+Exchange 2013 minimizes the cost and complexity of deploying a highly available and resilient messaging solution while providing high levels of service and data availability and support for very large mailboxes.

 The following key terms are important to understand high availability or site resilience: